 This is exactly what I’m looking to do with our Roth IRA funds.
 Both my wife and I both have a Roth IRA through Vanguard which we max out every year.
 Our belief is that these Roth IRA’s will help us to get tax-free income during retirement or possibly serve as a vehicle to help us fund our early retirement.

 To a new or inexperienced investor, seeing a huge list of investments and technical information can be extremely overwhelming.
 I know I was the first time I tried to make sense of mutual funds.
 But fear not.
 Whether you’re like me and looking to re-evaluate your portfolio, or simply looking at funds to buy for the first time, I believe this post can help you.
 So walk with me through my process as I make my picks from Vanguard mutual funds and evaluate which ones I will include in my portfolio for next year.

 Under no uncertain terms, I’ve been a customer and supporter of Vanguard mutual funds for a number of years now.
 I mention their funds pretty regularly throughout my posts.
 The main reasons I like them are because:

-1) They have reliable performance and are often recognized as some of the top mutual fund picks.
+1) They have reliable performance and are often recognized as some of the

 2) They have extremely low cost; much less than what the other brokers charge.